Melodic Music Reviews’ Best Of 2016!

 Well here we are folks, 2016 is just about over and we are almost into 2017 now!
 Hard to believe isn’t it?
 People always tell you as you are growing up that time seems to start moving faster the older you get, something you don’t really understand or appreciate until you yourself start getting older and you realize that all of those “old” people that told you such nonsense were actually right all along.
 Who knew!

-2016 has been a big year for me as I started a new job, my wife and I are expecting a child and I started a little site writing down my thoughts on a genre of music that is little appreciated and not the popular choice here in the USA where I live, though it is the greatest music in the world.
+2016 has been a big year for me as I started a new job, my wife and I moved to a new house and I started a little site writing down my thoughts on a genre of music that is little appreciated and not the popular choice here in the USA where I live, though it is the greatest music in the world.

 I started this site while I was in a difficult place in life.
 Partially out of catharsis, partially out of just something to do, partially because I have always wanted to do something like this and a lot due to the pushing of my wife and my good friend Randy to take my love and knowledge of this music and try to use it for something other than the very one-sided trivia games I would come up with while sitting at the local watering hole.

 I honestly never thought this little venture would take off.
 There are many sites out there that feature great reviews of this genre by writers that are more articulate and far better at writing and reviewing than I could ever hope to be and I never thought that so many people would be interested in my views and opinions of this incredible music.
 But thanks to all of you wonderful folks who have followed and supported me throughout the year and to the amazing artists who have been kind enough to share my reviews and grant me interviews, my little site has slowly grown, and continues to grow, thankfully, and I could not be more thrilled about that!

 I have had the opportunity of meeting, befriending and talking with some of you terrific folks around the world that are like-minded in our love for this amazing music.
 I love talking and interacting with you, the readers, about this music.